Best board games 2024: must-play tabletop titles

 According to the users of hobby website BoardGameGeek, the best game of the year so far is Earth from Inside Up Games, a tile-placement and hand-management game that simulates a changing biosphere.
 Several other titles such as Darwin’s Journey, Distilled, Hegemony, and the hot new Star Wars: The Deckbuilding Game are all close behind it.
 The winner of gaming’s biggest prize, the Spiel des Jahres (it’s German) has just been announced, with Drof Romantik - The Board Game collecting the gong.
 The author’s personal favourite is the steampunk-themed hidden movement game City of the Great Machine

-How we made our best board game list
+How we choose the best board games

 We selected entries for this list by looking at the most acclaimed and popular board games around, throwing out the heavier and more complex titles, and then narrowing it down to those that we felt could best represent a wide range of different styles, genres and themes.
 So The Crew, for example, serves as our cooperative game pick but also trick-taking and family fare while its long campaign will please hardcore gamers.
 There were lots of others jostling to make the cut but we feel this gives the broadest representation of accessible games.